Istiaque-D-Omi/D_science_pj_01/README.md

 ## Model Building:

-- Splited the data in 80:20 for traing and testing.
+- Splited the data into 80% train data and 20% test data for traing and testing purpose.
 - Built 3 models to get select the best model from.
 - Evaluated them using Mean Absolute Error.
 Choose MAE because it is relatively easy to interpret and outliers weren’t particularly bad for this type of model.
 - Multiple Linear Regression – Set Baseline for the model.